 The width of the Audax Azure foredeck is deliberately narrower and steeper-sided to allow a narrower paddle strike zone.
 The boat has a more progressive rocker profile than the full sized Audax to enhance rough water performance.
 We

 We‘ve retained the standard sized cockpit coaming, as many smaller paddlers testing the prototype remarked upon the versatility of the shape in allowing both knees-together, and a more traditional splayed leg position.

 These design points weren't reached through theorising alone; since the first prototype was built more than 18 months before the kayak was released we handed it over to a big range of paddlers, both confident and not-so-confident, in a wide variety of sea and bay conditions.
 We sought feedback each time, and honed the shape as we saw gaps between our theory and the reality on the water, and feel as though we now have a boat with the same broad appeal and performance scope as the Audax.

 The result is a sea kayak with potential for racing and fitness paddling, with a carrying capacity up to 120kg for extended multi day or multi week expeditions.
 It's made in Australia, designed and fitted out by Rob Mercer, and completely customisable to your colours and preferences.

 The Azure is best suited to paddlers in the 55-85kg weight range.

 Get in touch to arrange a test paddle.

 NOTE, FREIGHT ON KAYAKS IS DEPENDENT ON DESTINATION.
-YOU WILL BE CONTACTED WITH A FREIGHT COST BEFORE YOUR ORDER IS CHARGED.
+YOU WILL BE CONTACTED WITH A FREIGHT COST BEFORE YOUR ORDER IS DISPATCHED.